blish-hud/blishhud.com/docs/markers/attributes/maptype.md

 ## Description

-*Hides the marker if the current map is not one of the specified map types.*
+*Hides the marker or trail if the current map is not one of the specified map types.*

 | Attribute | Data Type | Example | Description |
 |-|-|-|-|